 One must remember that FIDE and national titles are usually acquired over much longer time limits.
 For example games last 4 hours or more.
 However, in the present online computer world, much faster time limits are the norm so we have to compromise a little.

 There is no doubt that the titles achieved in INVISIBLE ARMY will be hard won, and will stand you in good stead once the lockdown is lifted and normal over the board chess resumes!

 One grading list will be sent to adult players (over 18 years), the other to juniors, but the titles awarded will be the same to each group.
+For more information about our junior division, the Cadet Force, read this article.
 Sign up at the top of the page.

 Good luck and good hunting!

 International Chess Master Michael Basman

 Study the puzzles and analysis in our blog for further improvement.